 Assess the water damage in your home by taking photos and writing down details of it.
 You’ll want to produce as much evidence and information about the damage as possible.
 Then you can file an insurance claim to report the incident and let your insurance company know what is going on.
 They will send a claims adjuster to your property to assess the damage for themselves.
 Don’t clean up the water or fix anything until they see the damage first.

 Contact a local Water Damage Public Adjuster

 Water damage is a very serious problem for a home.
 It can literally cause thousands of dollars in damages.
 Your furniture, flooring and walls are all susceptible to extensive damage if the water gets too out of control.

 It is important for your insurance company to pay you the maximum amount of compensation in order to cover the costs of these damages.
 Unfortunately, their claims adjuster may not consider every damaged area of your home when they come up with a payout estimate.

 To ensure you don’t end up in this situation, call ProFloridian Public Adjuster to speak with a public adjuster.
 If we take your case, we can file your insurance claim and talk with the claims adjuster for you.

 We’ll do our own assessment of the damages to come up with a more realistic estimate for compensation.
 If they know you have a professional public adjuster on your side, the insurance company will be more willing to make a reasonable offer.

 Florida Water Damage Claims Public Insurance Adjusters

-ProFloridian Claims Consultants services Fort Lauderdale, Miami-Dade, Broward, West Palm Beach, Boca Raton, Miramar, and all surrounding areas and cities in South Florida, and much of Orlando and Tampa, FL for all your water damage adjusting needs.
+ProFloridian Claims Consultants services Fort Lauderdale, Miami, Weston, Broward, West Palm Beach, Pompano Beach, Delray Beach, Boca Raton, Miramar, Sunrise, and all surrounding areas and many more cities throughout South Florida, and much of Orlando and Tampa, FL for all your water damage adjusting needs.